va7sdf/artbergmann/news/2005-2009/_posts/2005-04-15-sound-and-fury.markdown

 "People would say, 'Oh my god, these guys are so weird,' because it was new and it threatened the mainstream," Keithley explained recently in a telephone interview from his Burnaby home.
 "That's what the record was all about: we weren't in with the music biz at all.
 We were out in the boonies and there was no chance in hell we were going to get a record contract from anybody &ndash; so we just created our own thing."

 Sure, other Canadian cities had their punks, but no one matched Vancouver's stylistic range.
-Just listen as Complication bounds joyously from one subgenre to the next: there&rsquo;s pure punk (DOA, Subhumans), catchy pop (Pointed Sticks, K-Tels), new wave (Exxotone), crazy electronica ({e}), even schoolboy sleaze (Rude Norton).
+Just listen as Complication bounds joyously from one subgenre to the next: there's pure punk (DOA, Subhumans), catchy pop (Pointed Sticks, K-Tels), new wave (Exxotone), crazy electronica ({e}), even schoolboy sleaze (Rude Norton).

 The weirdest group, U-J3RK5 &ndash; pronounced "you jerk"; the 5 was silent &ndash; sounded like a cross between Devo and Cheech and Chong and provided Complication with some of its most famous alumni, including future CBC radio announcer David Wisdom and three of the most prominent visual artists of their generation: Ian Wallace, Rodney Graham and Jeff Wall.

-"It was an incredibly eclectic, advanced scene," Steve Macklam, Complication&rsquo;s original producer, remembers.
+"It was an incredibly eclectic, advanced scene," Steve Macklam, Complication's original producer, remembers.
 "I knew something was going on at a street level, but was able to look at it all as a bit of an outsider, because I wasn't as hormonally into it."

 Macklam, then in his late-20s &mdash; compared to the assorted teens and early-20-somethings around him &mdash; would later prove his musical prescience: he's now one of the most successful Canadian managers in history, with a client list that includes Norah Jones, Diana Krall, Elvis Costello and Joni Mitchell.